shemsiu/pinterest-boardid/README.md

 # pinterest-boardid

-Check the index.php for an example.
+Check the get.php for an example.